Ferengi: Comparisons with antisemitic stereotypes

-Various critics have argued that the depiction of the Ferengi and their culture mirrors anti-Semitic stereotypes of Jews, namely the love of profit and the oversized facial features – in the case of the Ferengi, the ears.
+Various critics have argued that the depiction of the Ferengi and their culture mirrors antisemitic stereotypes of Jews, namely the love of profit and the oversized facial features – in the case of the Ferengi, the ears.
 During the 1990s, this issue was discussed on electronic mailing lists devoted to the franchise, with some commentators arguing that there were parallels and others objecting to the comparison.
 In his 2007 critique of The Next Generation for the National Review, the commentator Jonah Goldberg described the Ferengi as "runaway capitalists with bullwhips who looked like a mix between Nazi caricatures of Jews and the original Nosferatu."
 The scholar of religion Ross S. Kraemer wrote that "Ferengi religion seems almost a parody, perhaps of traditional Judaism."
 He wrote that the 285 Rules of Acquisition bore similarities with the Torah's 613 Commandments, and that the Ferengi social restrictions on women mirrored Orthodox Judaism's restrictions on women studying the Torah.
 Historian Paul Sturtevant wrote in 2018 that not only are the Ferengi "extremely legalistic" and "defined by their greed", echoing common stereotypes of Jews, but the major Ferengi characters on Deep Space Nine were all played by Jewish actors.

 Armin Shimerman addressed the issue when asked at a question-and-answer session at a Star Trek convention.
 He stated that:

 In America, people ask "Do the Ferengi represent Jews?"
 In England, they ask "Do the Ferengi represent the Irish?"
 In Australia, they ask if the Ferengi represent the Chinese ...
 The Ferengi represent the outcast ... it's the person who lives among us that we don't fully understand.

 Robert Hewitt Wolfe, writer for Deep Space Nine, has stated that the creative team (several of whom were Jewish) were aware at the time that many already saw the Ferengi as Jewish stereotypes, but that they attempted to mitigate this, both through characterization of Ferengi characters as individuals, and through incorporating aspects of multiple human cultures into Ferengi culture.